BN Nursing Studies

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Teaching takes place in the Central Area of the University.
 You will have access to teaching and learning facilities, including libraries and computer labs.
 Clinical skills teaching takes place at the Chancellor's Building Clinical Skills Centre, at the Royal Infirmary of Edinburgh.

 Clinical practice placements are provided by NHS Lothian and NHS Borders.
 You should expect to be placed across these two health boards during your programme.
 You will work with a trained mentor on placement.

-There are opportunities to complete placements abroad in Year 3.
-There is also an opportunity for two students to experience a semester-long exchange with an Australian university.
+There are opportunities to complete a clinical placement abroad in Year 3.
+There is also an opportunity for two students to experience a semester-long exchange with an Australian university in Year 3.

 How will I learn?

 All nursing programmes in the UK are 50 per cent theory and 50 per cent practice.
 The courses you take in this programme have both theoretical and clinical practice elements.

 You will learn through a combination of lectures, tutorials, seminars, clinical skills sessions, problem-based learning, reflective diaries, group work and computer-assisted learning.
 You will also undertake learning in practice learning environments during clinical placements in each year.